made-ml-in-prod-2021/mykolesiko/README.md

-# mykolesiko

-all about the life cycle of the model
+All about the life cycle of the model